it176131/it176131.github.io/_posts/2025-03-28-innovation-week.md

 $ git push --set-upstream origin master  # with optional `--force`
 ```

-If this doesn't work, e.g. you have branch policies in place preventing you from pushing directly to the primary branch
+If this doesn't work, e.g., you have branch policies in place preventing you from pushing directly to the primary branch
 (normally a good idea!), you can change branch names, push,
 then open a Pull Request (PR) to merge your local repo with the remote.
 For example: